jameshalsall/jameshalsall.github.io/_posts/2018-11-12-iterating-huge-collections-in-magento-2.md

 > <cite><http://php.net/manual/en/mysqlinfo.concepts.buffering.php></cite>

-This is exactly what we want when dealing with a huge result set: a small, predictable memory footprint in our PHP process (which is usually running inside a resource restricted boundary like a docker container).
+This is exactly what we want when dealing with a huge result set: a small, predictable memory footprint in our PHP process (which is usually running inside a resource restricted boundary, e.g. a Docker container).
 So how do we get unbuffered query results in Magento?
 Let's take a look...

 ## Creating an unbuffered query connection